 To make twisting or braiding easier

-When you are preparing to twist or braid your hair, steaming makes manipulating your hair much easier so that you can braid or twist it without causing breakage.
+When you are preparing to twist or braid your hair, steaming makes manipulating your natural hair much easier so that you can braid or twist it without causing breakage.

 To make stretching your hair easier